PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese/bibliographic-recension.md

 State of the art

 I've found most of these articles on their respective authors' websites.
 However, if I wouldn't be allowed to publicly expose some of them, just send an email about that.

+The list of the articles can be found within the git repository.